2023 Most Popular Journalism Bachelor's Degree Schools in Texas

 Full Journalism at Southern Methodist University Report

-Texas State University ranked #6 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Texas list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Texas ranking.
+Texas State is a very large public school located in the small city of San Marcos.

 Of the 38 students majoring in journalism at Texas State, 24% are male and 76% are female.